daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 <img data-src="/img/tut5/diffuse-lighting-ramp.jpg" class="center-image lazyload" alt="Diffuse Lighting Sample">
 *Converting to HSV lets us use the lightness channel to sample a lighting ramp texture.*

 Then, we'll need to do all of the above between the output of the `Specular Lighting` group and the `Add` node that it's connected to, with only one difference: the `Y` value of the `Vector2` node is 1 instead of 0.
-The difference means that we sample the bottom row of pixels for the diffuse lighting, and the top row for specular and fresnel lighting.
+The difference means that we sample the bottom row of pixels for the diffuse lighting, and the top row for specular and Fresnel lighting.

 <img data-src="/img/tut5/specular-lighting-ramp.jpg" class="center-image lazyload" alt="Specular Lighting Sample">
 *The specular ramp sampling is identical, apart from the UV coordinates.*

 ## Normal Mapping

 There's only one more thing I want to add to this effect.
-For this, let's apply the material to a more compilcated model than a sphere - we'll bring out the Ethan model that used to be included in Unity's Standard Assets package.
+For this, let's apply the material to a more complicated model than a sphere - we'll bring out the Ethan model that used to be included in Unity's Standard Assets package.
 Ethan comes with a handful of textures we can use - so if we apply the material so far to him and see what he looks like...

 <img data-src="/img/tut5/ethan-no-normals.jpg" class="center-image lazyload" alt="Ethan with Diffuse+Specular+Fresnel">
-*Ethan with diffuse, specular and fresnel lighting.*
+*Ethan with diffuse, specular and Fresnel lighting.*

 ...it's pretty good so far!
 Obviously I've tinted him to better show off how lighting interacts on a more complicated model, but you should see the very fine details provided by the albedo texture (which is actually an occlusion map, but works fine here as an albedo texture).
 However, we're missing a lot of detail.
 Ethan also comes with a normal map, which we can use to vastly improve the lighting.
 This part of the article is also based on what Ciro Continisio did in his tutorial.
 The following group of nodes will replace every instance of `Normal Vector` nodes on the main graph, so you can go ahead and delete all three times we used one.

 We'll start with one final `Texture2D` property called `Normal Map`.
-The `Mode` needs to be set to `Bump` but the rest of the values can be left to the defaults.
+The **Mode** needs to be set to *Bump* but the rest of the values can be left to the defaults.
 Drag the property onto the graph and use it as the `Texture` pin of a `Sample Texture 2D` node - not the `LOD` variant, this time we want Unity to handle mipmapping automatically - and leave the `UV` and `Sampler` fields with the default values.
 We'll also need to change the `Type` to `Normal` and the `Space` to `Tangent`.
-Also add a `Normal Vector` node (with its `Space` set to `Tangent`) and connect both that and the `Sample Texture 2D` into a `Normal Blend` node - this is going to blend together the normal information from the mesh and the normal map.
+Also add a `Normal Vector` node (with its `Space` set to `Tangent`) and connect both that and the `Sample Texture 2D` into a `Normal Blend` node - this is going to blend the normal information from the mesh and the normal map.

 Next, we need to transform the normals from tangent space into world space.
 There's a node for that - `Transform`.
 It's worth pointing out that Ciro did this step slightly differently because of a bug in an older version of Shader Graph, but whatever the bug is, it seems to be gone now.
 Stick a `Transform` node on the graph to transform between `Tangent` and `World` space, with `Type` set to `Direction`.
 Finally, `Normalize` the output.
 Now we can reconnect all instances where we need a normal vector in the graph with the output of this group.

 <img data-src="/img/tut5/normal-mapping.jpg" class="center-image lazyload" alt="Normal Mapping">
 *Setting up normal mapping.*

-With that, we've completed our Cel-shading Shader Graph - congratulations for making it this far!
+With that, we've completed our cel-shading Shader Graph - congratulations for making it this far!
 Let's have one final look at what this looks like in practice with the normal map applied to Ethan:

 <div class="embed-responsive embed-responsive-16by9">
 <video loop autoplay controls class="lazyload embed-responsive-item">